intrinio/javascript-sdk/docs/DataTagApi.md

 var dataTag_api = new intrinio.DataTagApi();

-var identifier = "identifier_example"; // String | The Intrinio ID or the code-name of the Data Tag
+var identifier = "marketcap"; // String | The Intrinio ID or the code-name of the Data Tag

 dataTag_api.getDataTagById(identifier).then(function(data) {